Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Limitations and Future Work

-In this paper, we propose a novel and more discriminative anomaly detection model termed as BGAD-FAS to tackle the \emph{insufficient discriminability} issue and the \emph{bias} issue simultaneously.
-Our core insight is to set an explicit separating boundary to guide the further discriminative feature learning.
-We thus employ normalizing flow to obtain an explicit separating boundary due to its exact log-likelihood estimation ability.
-However, not all anomaly detection models can generate log-likelihoods, thus our method can't be used in these models directly.
-But we are also able to implement our \emph{explicit separating boundary} insight in these methods in other ways and then improve these models.
+In this paper, we propose a novel and more discriminative anomaly detection model termed as BGAD to tackle the \emph{insufficient discriminability} issue and the \emph{bias} issue simultaneously.
+But there are still some limitations to our method.
+Here, we discuss two main limitations as follows:

+One limitation of our model is that we employ normalizing flow to obtain the explicit separating boundary due to its exact log-likelihood estimation ability.
+However, not all anomaly detection models can generate log-likelihoods, thus our boundary guiding mechanism can't be used in these models directly.
+A possible solution is that we can use pairwise distances (vector dot product of two features) to substitute log-likelihoods, and then obtain the explicit boundary based on the distribution of normal pairwise distances, and then use BG-SPP loss to optimize the model to learn more discriminative features.

 Another limitation is that our method requires anomalous samples to achieve better results, but it is difficult to collect all kinds of anomalies.
-Thus, generalization performance to unseen anomalies is a critical problem that we should consider, the experimental results in sec\ref{sec:ablation} validate our model's generalization capability.
-Therefore, future work includes further improving the model's generalization capability to unseen anomalies, tackling the imbalance between normal and abnormal more effectively.
+Thus, generalization performance to unseen anomalies is a critical problem that we should consider, the experimental results in Table \ref{tab:unseen_setting}, \ref{tab:harder_subset} and \ref{tab:unseen_setting_append} validate our model's generalization capability.
+However, further improving our model's generalizability and theoretical analysis of model's generalizability are still important and valuable future works.
+Future work also includes tackling the imbalance problem between normal and abnormal more effectively and attempting to only use pseudo anomalies in our method, such as the generated pseudo anomalies in these works \cite{CutPaste, DRAEM, DRA}.

-\subsection{Dataset Details}
+\section{Dataset Details}

 \textbf{MVTecAD.} The MVTec Anomaly Detection dataset \cite{MVTec} contains 5354 high-resolution images (3629 images for training and 1725 images for testing) of 15 different categories.
 5 classes consist of textures and the other 10 classes contain objects.
 A total of 73 different defect types are presented and almost 1900 defective regions are manually annotated in this dataset.